 Our Purpose

-FANS is a dynamic not-for-profit organisation that was created in 1998 with a clear purpose:
+FANS is a dynamic not-for-profit, self-funded parent association that was created in 1998 with a clear purpose:

-● Maintain a family’s native culture and language while living in Australia, and
+Maintain a family’s native culture and language while living in Australia

 Today, over 20 years later, FANS has grown and evolved to include: